Skip to content

 Ascension:

-Ascension is forty days after Easter and celebrates the completion of Jesus’ earthly ministry and His glorious return to the Father to rule all things for the benefit of His Church on earth.
+Ascension is forty days after Easter and celebrates the completion of Jesus’ earthly ministry and His glorious return to the Father to sit at God's right hand where He rule all things for the benefit of His Church on earth.